ndokmai/sgx-genome-variants-search/README.md

 * If you get any errors during compilation, it is quite likely due to a missing/incorrect Intel SGX installation or the related libraries.
 Please carefully (re)-follow the instructions provided in the "Intel® Software Guard Extensions (SGX) Remote Attestation End-to-End Sample" README below before proceeding.

-##### Preprocess VCF files
+##### Input
 * The iDASH2017 dataset (chr1) is available at http://www.humangenomeprivacy.org/2017/competition-tasks.html (Task 2: Software Guard Extension (SGX) based whole genome variants search), with up to 1000 VCF files for "case" and 1000 VCF files for "control" groups.
 If the above link requires a password, you may want to try this one instead http://darwin.informatics.indiana.edu/diybu/individualVcf.tar.gz.

-Full iDASH2017 dataset is available upon request.
-We also provided a toy dataset with 500 small VCF files in each group, on which SkSES is expected to run instantly.
+* Full iDASH2017 dataset is available upon request.

+* We also provided a toy dataset with 500 small VCF files in each group, on which SkSES is expected to run instantly.
+These VCF files are in ```test_data``` directory.

+##### Preprocess VCF files

 * For this step, start by creating an empty output directory to store the preprocessed VCF files (i.e., ```*.bin```).

 * Then, modify the input/output paths in the script ```compress_vcf/compress_full.sh``` to point to the correct directories.

 * Finally, run the script to have all VCF files preprocessed.

 * NOTE: Since the addition of sketching support, the preprocessed files need to be in a single directory.
 Therefore, you may modify the provided script ```compress_full.sh``` to directly output to a single directory.

 ##### Run the Service Provider

 *  Set the desired parameters for the ```service_provider```.
 Sample parameter settings are provided in directory ```params```, i.e. ```params/sp_params_*.txt```.

 * For more information about the interpretation of each parameter, please consult ```/service_provider/src/sp_param.h```.

 * For a test run, update the port number according to your network environment and make sure that the specified ports are not blocked by the firewall.

 * Once the parameters are set up, simply run (you may create your own directory for the parameters):

 ```
 cd ../service_provider